boucadair/WG-Charters/v6ops.md

 The V6OPS WG will continue to progress documents that it adopted prior to the adoption of this charter.

 Occasionally, deployment issues will require protocol enhancements.
-Protocol enhancements are the responsibility of the groups that developed the protocols.
-However, the V6OPS WG may provide input to those groups and cooperate with them in reviewing solutions to IPv6 deployment problems.
+Protocol enhancements are the responsibility of the WGs that developed the protocols.
+However, the V6OPS WG may provide input to those WGs and cooperate with them in reviewing solutions to IPv6 deployment problems.
+Additionally, the V6OPS WG may develop enhancements for IPv6 transition protocols, developed by concluded WGs.

 Future work items within this scope will be adopted by the WG only if there is a substantial expression of interest from the community and if the work clearly does not fit elsewhere in the IETF.